-The Pharisees argued that the path to Christianity for Jews and Gentiles alike was through Judaism.
+The Pharisees argued that the path to Christianity for Jews and Gentiles alike had to go through Judaism.
 To them this meant keeping the Law, being circumcised and following the traditions in addition to recognizing Jesus as the Messiah.
-Then Peter, Barnabas, and Paul presented a different opinion, based on seeing firsthand the gift of the Holy Spirit to the Gentiles.
+Then Peter, Barnabas, and Paul presented a different opinion, based on personally seeing that the gift of the Holy Spirit had been given to the Gentiles.
 They said because of that, Gentiles should be allowed to come directly into the Church.
 Now let’s turn to Acts 15:13 for the outcome of the meeting.

 When they finished, James spoke up: “Brothers, listen to me.
 Simon (Peter) has described to us how God at first showed his concern by taking from the Gentiles a people for himself.
 (Acts 15:13-14)

 The words of the prophets are in agreement with this, as it is written:

 ‘After this I will return and rebuild David’s fallen tent.
 Its ruins I will rebuild, and I will restore it, that the remnant of men may seek the Lord, and all the Gentiles who bear my name, says the Lord, who does these things’ that have been known for ages.
 (Acts 15:15-18)

 In simple language James, the brother of Jesus and head of the Church in Jerusalem, said Israel was being set aside while the Lord took a people from among the Gentiles for Himself (or for His name’s sake.)
 Remember, 69 weeks of Daniel’s 70 Week prophecy had transpired.
 It was becoming obvious that with the Lord’s crucifixion the clock had stopped short of the promised 70 weeks.
 Although Jerusalem and the Temple had not yet been destroyed, the Lord’s prophecies that they soon would be (Matt.
 24:2, Luke 19:41-44) were a matter of public record.